steve-zeyu-zhang/DM_Dx_CNN/README.md

-## Diabetes Diagnostic Model Based On Convolutional Neural Network
+## A Deep Learning Approach to Diabetes Diagnosis

 Student: Zeyu Zhang